eramitmittal/PreTSC/README.md

 -- Logging framework (pre-build step can be written to inject required logger tied to current class name)
 - Dependency injection framework (pre-build step can be written to parse typescript files and dump meta information about the interfaces to a separate json file.
 This json file can then be used by a decorator (e.g. @inject) to inject concrete implementations in place of the mentioned interface)
 - And many more...Please feel free to add more use cases if you come across any

+Note 1: In the first cut I will not support tsc watch mode Note 2: I am open to suggestions on the api front and implemetation in general